 "To win the title it is not essential to win the first race".

 "This decision will not favour us in the first four races, but it allows us to prepare the F2005 in the best possible way.
-With nineteen Grands Prix there is time to catch up.
-In the meantime we have concentrated on reliability and tyre wear".
+With nineteen Grands Prix, there is time to catch up.
+In the meantime, we have concentrated on reliability and tyre wear".

-'Neither would the last one have been without the mistakes of others.
+“Neither would have been the last one without the mistakes of others.
 Mistakes that will not be repeated: the level of competitiveness has increased".

 The revolution in the name of safety and savings has changed everything.
 One thing is certain: the public cares little about the efforts to slow down Formula 1, which have been thwarted by the skill of the designers so that performance is already almost at the 2004 level.
-The Australian Grand Prix is one of the most watched, on Wednesday 2 March 2005 there are 200.000 people along the streets of Melbourne, where the single-seaters parade.
+The Australian Grand Prix is one of the most watched, on Wednesday, March 2, 2005, there were 200.000 people along the streets of Melbourne, where the single-seaters paraded.
 It is a pity that the enthusiasm is not repaid by the heroes of the house: Mark Webber, promoted from Jaguar to Williams-Bmw, switches off the engine at the start while Minardi's owner Paul Stoddart, who drives a two-seater through the streets of his city, will only know during the night if he will be able to enter his cars in the Grand Prix.
-It is the eve of the race and he has not yet adapted them to the regulations.
-The story of David Coulthard, winner of the 2003 Australian Grand Prix, arriving in Melbourne, travelling from London, via Singapore, in economy class.
-Next to the Red Bull team driver is crouched, in an equally cramped seat, his beautiful girlfriend, the Brazilian former model Simone Abdelnour.
-But how?
-A Formula 1 driver?
-Dream cars, beautiful girls, star-studded hotels and first class air travel.
-Isn't that their standard?
-When David drove a McLaren he was treated like a prince, he almost always flew in private jets (and in 2000 his plane had even crashed during an emergency landing in Lyon, he and his girlfriend of the moment had miraculously escaped but the two pilots had died) and was picked up by luxurious limousines to be taken to the most beautiful and comfortable hotel in town.
-Wealthy, owner among other things of a hotel in Monte-Carlo, the Columbia, in the past Coulthard, in the course of a business always carried out at a high level, earned a lot of money.
-Now his salary, in order to remain in the business, has been reduced to only 1,200,000 dollars.
-And in the contract it seems to say that the expenses are his responsibility.
-The only benefit included is unlimited energy drinks, as long as they are of the team owner's brand, of course.

 Everyone, however, is free to spend the money they have at their disposal as they wish.
 A saving of a few thousand euros can be useful even for those with a fat fortune.
 But perhaps there is also another explanation for this act of modesty on the part of the driver: he is Scottish by birth, people who know how to put a value on money.
-He who, on the other hand, does not need to be careful with his spending is Fernando Alonso.
-Of him they say he is the new phenomenon, the designated heir, the driver who will win the first World Championship of the post-Schumacher era.
+He who, on the other hand, does not need to be careful with his expenses is Fernando Alonso.
+Of him, they say he is the new phenomenon, the designated heir, the driver who will win the first World Championship of the post-Schumacher era.
 This is claimed by Renault boss Flavio Briatore, who is like the innkeeper when he talks about his wine, but it is also suspected by Ferrari, who has been keeping an eye on him ever since he lapped the German and went on to win the first - and so far only - Grand Prix of his career.
-It was 24 August 2003: Fernando Alonso was 22 years and 26 days old.
+It was August 24, 2003: Fernando Alonso was 22 years and 26 days old.
 No one at that age had uncorked a bottle of champagne on the podium, not even Michael Schumacher, who celebrated as a nearly 24-year-old at Spa in 1992.
-In the same season, Alonso took his first pole in Malaysia: another record for precocity.
-A Spaniard from Oviedo, he made his debut with Minardi in 2001, one year as a test driver and two as a starter at Renault.
+In the same season, Alonso took his first pole in Malaysia: another record in terms of precocity.
+The Spaniard from Oviedo, who made his debut with Minardi in 2001, spent one year as a test driver and two as a regular driver at Renault.

 "When I have a winning car I will be World Champion.
 The one I have now looks great, it's much easier than the previous one, but let's wait a few races before making any predictions".

 "In Formula 1 you win if you have the car.
-We started well in 2004, then we stopped development.
+We started well in 2004, then we stopped with the development.
 It's a mistake not to be repeated.
 It is not enough to be 100 per cent at the start, you have to stay that way all the time".

 Renault arrived in Melbourne with the virtual title of winter champion.